mhpob/FaaSr_workshop/README.md

 # Objective

 We will use this repository as a part of hands on activity for the FaaSr workshop.
 This tutorial will help you through the setup and execution of a FaaSr workflow using [neon4cast package](https://github.com/eco4cast/neon4cast).
-You will learn how to describe, configure, and execute a FaaSr workflow of R functions in the cloud, using GitHub Actions for cloud execution of functions, and a public Minio S3 “bucket” for cloud data storage.
+You will learn how to describe, configure, and execute a FaaSr workflow of R functions in the cloud, using GitHub Actions for excuting functions in the cloud, and a public Minio S3 “bucket” for cloud data storage.
 With the knowledge gained from this tutorial, you will be able to also run FaaSr workflows in OpenWhisk and Amazon Lambda, as well as use an S3-compliant bucket of your choice.

 # Pre-workshop requirements